 For example, let’s say you have two credit accounts: a student loan you’ve had for five years and a credit card you’ve had for two years.
 Between the two, your average age of accounts is 3.5 years.
 If you open a balance transfer credit card, though, the average age drops to 2.33 years because the age of the new account is zero years.

 It’s impossible to tell exactly how much such a decrease will affect your credit score, but it’s still important to know it can hurt it.

 How to do a balance transfer without hurting your credit

-To do a balance transfer while keeping your credit intact, follow these simple guidelines:
+To do a balance transfer and keep your credit intact, follow these simple guidelines:

 - Apply only for the card that will best fit your needs.
-It’s difficult to know how high a credit limit an issuer will offer you if approved for a balance transfer card.
-But it’s best to avoid hedging your bets by applying for more than one balance transfer card at a time.
-While you can’t predict a card’s potential credit limit, you can compare balance transfer cards based on how long they offer 0% APRs and other factors.
+It’s difficult to know how high a credit limit an issuer will offer you if you’re approved for a balance transfer card.
+While you can’t predict a card’s potential credit limit, you can compare balance transfer cards based on how long they offer 0 percent APRs and other factors.